 5.3 miles of trails

 Walk your dog on miles of trails that wind through the park.
-Dogs are allowed only on paved trails with a six-foot, non-retractable leash.
-Owners must pick-up after their dog.
+Dogs on a six-foot, non-retractable leash are allowed on paved and turf trails except where otherwise noted.
+Owners must pick up after their dog.

 Geocaching is a family-friendly, high-tech treasure hunt that combines respect for the environment with a sense of adventure.
 This activity involves placing or looking for a cache using global positioning system (GPS) equipment.

 Get your blood pumping with a brisk walk.
 A trail with rest stops and a water pump loops around Cleary Lake.
 The trail has connections leading to the Scott West Regional Trail for east and west connections from the park.

 Hike under the lights in fall.
 The Poplar and Lakeside trails at Cleary have lights on until 9:00 PM until winter trail operations begin (typically after 2–3 inches of snowfall).

 137 acres of water

 Cleary Lake is a quiet place for paddling.
 No motors allowed.
 Boat rentals for canoes, kayaks and stand-up paddleboards are available.

 Rental Hours & Process